 Another employment trend is that companies are increasingly incorporating hybrid methodologies or methodology selection based on fit for purpose.
 For example, a traditional waterfall methodology may be appropriate for one type of project whereas an adaptive framework, or a combination of approaches, would be more appropriate in another.
 Therefore, there is a need for hybrid project managers, ones who are not solely experts in one methodology but are well-versed in several and are competent in determining the best method for the project at hand.

 Learning in New Ways

 There are so many exciting and often times mind-blowing advancements occurring in the world.
 As project managers, it is important to keep an eye on the future and try to understand how these changes may introduce negative risks or opportunity into your projects and your career.
-I’d love to hear your feedback on what trends in employment and learning will impact us as project managers and what we should be doing to prepare and position our projects for SUCCESS.
-Next week, we will explore two more trends, including emerging tools/artificial intelligence and the changing face of teams.
+I’d love to hear your feedback on what trends in employment and learning will impact project managers and what we should be doing to prepare and position ourselves and our projects for SUCCESS.
+In my next post we will explore two more trends, including emerging tools/artificial intelligence and the changing face of teams.